apache/james-project/src/adr/0017-file-mail-queue-deprecation.md

 James offers several implementation for MailQueue, a component allowing asynchronous mail processing upon smtp mail reception.
 These includes:
- - Default embedded ActiveMQ mail queue implementation, leveraging the JMS APIs.
+ - Default embedded ActiveMQ mail queue implementation, leveraging the JMS APIs and using the filesystem.
  - RabbitMQMailQueue allowing several James instances to share their MailQueue content.
  - And FileMailQueue directly leveraging the file system.

 We introduced a junit5 test contract regarding management features, concurrency issues, and FileMailQueue do not meet this contract.
-This results in some tests being disabled and in an instable test suite.
+This results in some tests being disabled and in an unstable test suite.

 FileMailQueue tries to implement a message queue within James code, which does not really makes sense as some other projects already provides one.